-5.6 Contribute to net zero emissions by 2050.
+5.6 Contribute to the goal of net zero emissions by 2050.

-5.7 Identify potential water sensitive urban design opportunities in new open space and creek restoration works for optimised urban stormwater management.
+5.7 Identify potential water-sensitive urban design opportunities in new open space and creek restoration works for optimised urban stormwater management.

 Connect to Country and deliver better quality open spaces